sahildshah1/minimal-mistakes/_pages/aboutme.md

 treatment.
 I was also the co-chair of the McCormick Graduate Leadership Council, the engineering school's graduate student council which promotes community amongst its students.
-I received a BS *magna cum laude* from Columbia University and an MS from Northwestern University.
+I received a BS *magna cum laude* from Columbia University and a MS from Northwestern University.

 I enjoy working in teams to solve problems and am currently looking for data science opportunities.
 I'm willing to relocate.
-For my resume, [see here.](https://drive.google.com/file/d/1HEjVull6jIBldHTRUX3vibv2dCEvAhV_/view?usp=sharing)
+For my resume, [see here.](https://drive.google.com/file/d/1-aXxS_yfp3WJINEmG5ckBTJ1ZGCsWRm_/view?usp=sharing)

 ## About This Site